aydiegithub/mr-helpmate-ai/README.md

 - Upsert documents, embeddings, and deterministic IDs into a ChromaDB Cloud collection.

 2) RAG Chatbot
+- The chatbot is implemented using LangGraph, a library for building stateful workflows, ensuring robust flow control.
 - Moderation check: If flagged, stop.
 - Intent check: If out-of-domain, stop with a helpful notice.
 - Retrieval: